quswarabid/nbody/README.md

 key     | action
 --------|-------
 `q`     | Quit
-`c`     | Check the conservation laws (for the total energy, linear and angular momenta), and the virial theorem `s`     | Show octree performance counters and memory statistics `t`     | Toggle drawing of the traces left by points as they move `e`     | Toggle drawing of the edges of octree nodes
+`c`     | Check conservation laws and the virial theorem `s`     | Show octree performance counters and memory statistics `t`     | Toggle drawing of the traces left by points as they move `e`     | Toggle drawing of the edges of octree nodes